oritp/PAE-HP/point_cloud_tailor/README.md

     rosservice call /publish_trajectory

+If you want to see the complete detection of the room, including the ceiling, add the argument _show_ceiling:=true_:

+    roslaunch point_cloud_tailor alignment.launch show_ceiling:=true

+In case you do not want to use or publish on RViz the final aligned cloud, you can add the argument _publish_cloud:=false_, if you do not write anything the program will run by default de visualization:

+    roslaunch point_cloud_tailor alignment.launch publish_cloud:=false

-To end, we have created a simple program, that you can run whenever you want, capable of reading the final point cloud result in `.pcd` format, which after properly filtering it and collapsing its vertical axis, we obtain a 2D image in order to check the quality of the construction maps:
+To end, we have created a simple program _2D_map.cpp_, that you can run whenever you want, capable of reading the final point cloud result in .pcd format, which after properly filtering it and collapsing its vertical axis, we obtain a 2D image in .bmp format in order to check the quality of the construction maps:

-## 3. Results
+If it is not compiled, compile the program using the following command that explains its dependencies:

+    g++ -o 2D_map 2D_map.cpp -I/usr/include/pcl-1.10 -I/usr/include/eigen3 -lpcl_common -lpcl_io -lpcl_filters

+Then, you can run the program by default (without showing the ceiling of the room) like this:

+    ./2D_map cloud_name.pcd

+If you want to show the ceiling or you are working with taller walls you can add a number argument to define the desired height:

+    ./2D_map cloud_name.pcd [MAX_HEIGHT]